stephenmussel/react-gallery/README.md

 <!-- DESCRIPTION -->
 ## Description

-_Duration: 2 Week Sprint_
+_Duration: 2 Day Sprint_

-Directly above this is how long it took you to develop the project.
 Your project description goes here.
 What problem did you solve?
 How did you solve it?

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed aliquam at massa in faucibus.
-Etiam volutpat, risus non mollis convallis, velit nisi pulvinar mi, eu faucibus orci nisi eget nibh.
-Integer a velit pretium, volutpat arcu eleifend, fringilla elit.
-Cras erat sapien, convallis venenatis tellus vitae, feugiat dictum felis.

-Suspendisse euismod volutpat aliquet.
-Maecenas vulputate mauris in pellentesque facilisis.
-Phasellus varius malesuada semper.
-Cras sollicitudin diam mollis maximus aliquam.
+This app displays photos and relevant info from a SQL database.
+The database stores a file path, title, description, and number of likes.

+How does it do the above?

+The user also has the ability to add more photos.
+Each new photo is displayed first.

+How does it do the above?

 To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)